sulaiman7860/contentfull/README.md

 bun dev
 ```

-                git repository is stored in remote contentful branch master
+            //   git repository is stored in remote contentful branch master. //

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.